 We recommend setting up a backconnect proxy in the SwitchyOmega browser extension.
 It's supported on Firefox as well as Chrome and other browsers derived from it.

 SwitchyOmega supports proxy profile creation, which means that the username and password can be entered and saved before the connection attempt.

 Please refer to our SwitchyOmega setup guide to install the extension.

 The FoxyProxy extension supports this functionality as well.
-Setup guide
+Find the setup guide here.

 Firstly, check out our backconnect documentation to understand how it works:

 We are skipping to the Step 3 of the SwitchyOmega setup guide.

 In this example, we are going to create a profile for a 30 minute sticky proxy that is going to return IPs from Nashville, TN, United States.

 Creating a new profile:

 Set the Protocol to HTTP.
 When using backconnect, the server will always be